 Get more rest than you think you need, it will allow your body to regenerate like nothing else.
 Sleep as much as you can, and spend time lying down with eyes closed in a quiet place.

 Personally, I do best with high protein and fats, and vegetables.
-Other carbohydrates make me ill.
+Most other carbohydrates make me ill.
 I avoid most fruit because of the high glycemic content.You may have a completely different set of needs.
 You can see a specialist, or if that's not possible, try your own elimination diet.
 Grains, dairy, corn, and eggs commonly cause allergy or sensitivity.

-5. Gentle detoxification
+5) Gentle detoxification

 The liver may become overwhelmed by toxins.
 Various foods aid the liver, e.g., beets.
 Tonics can help, e.g., milk thistle.
 We may have viruses and bacteria that our immune systems haven't been able to eliminate.

-6. Healing the digestive system
+6) Healing the digestive system

 We may have overgrowths of unhealthy bacteria or yeast, and insufficient enzymes for proper digestion.
 We may have Irritable Bowel Syndrome, or Leaky Gut Syndrome and be unable to absorb nutrients.
 A low carbohydrate diet may help with the yeast and the hypoglycemia which is common among us.
 Probiotics can help correct the imbalance.

-7. Restoring the adrenals
+7) Restoring the adrenals